What Is An Extended Car Warranty?

 - Extended car warranties do not cover regular maintenance or damage caused by normal wear and tear or by a lack of maintenance.

-How Does an Extended Car Warranty Cover?
+What Does an Extended Car Warranty Cover?

 An extended car warranty acts like an insurance policy for your car’s major components.
 If something breaks down and needs to be repaired, your warranty provider will cover the costs.
 You will only be responsible for paying a predetermined deductible.